usefulstuffs/WUIsBack/README.md

 	* Desktop development with C++
 	* C++ Windows XP Support for VS 2017 (v141) tools
 	* C++ ATL for v141 build tools (x86 & x64)
-* [Visual Studio 2008](https://my.visualstudio.com/Downloads?q=Visual%20Studio%20Express%202008%20with%20Service%20Pack%201&pgroup=) for compiling a build that works on XP RTM and 2000 SP4 - not required if you only want to build for XP SP2 and later
+* [Visual Studio 2008](https://my.visualstudio.com/Downloads?q=Visual%20Studio%20Express%202008%20with%20Service%20Pack%201&pgroup=) for compiling a build that works on XP RTM and 2000 SP4 - not required if you only want to build for XP SP2 and later (Visual Studio 2010 might be required also for VS to detect Visual Studio 2008)
 * [NSIS](https://nsis.sourceforge.io/)

 In the WSL environment, run the following command to install build dependencies.
 This command is for Ubuntu - if you use a different distro, you will need to find and install the equivalent packages from your package manager.